xarray-contrib/minimum-dependency-versions/README.md

 ### pixi

-To analyze pixi environments, specify the environment name prefixed with `pixi:` and point to the manifest file using `manifest-path`:
+To analyze pixi environments, specify the environment name prefixed with `pixi:` and point to the manifest file using `manifest-path`.

+Any environment must pin the dependencies, which must be exact pins (i.e. `x.y.*` or `>=x.y.0,<x.(y + 1).0`, with the former being strongly encouraged).
+Lower pins are interpreted as exact pins, while all other forms of pinning are not allowed.

 ```yaml
 jobs: